Due to the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 Only your child's school can authorise an absence from school.
 If your child is absent without good reason it will be recorded as unauthorised.

-Surrey County Council has a statutory duty to enforce regular school attendance and the Education Welfare Service is designated to carry out this duty on their behalf.
-The Education Welfare Service and schools can use various legal powers if your child is missing school without a good reason.
+Surrey County Council has a statutory duty to enforce regular school attendance and the Inclusion Service is designated to carry out this duty on their behalf.
+The Inclusion Service and schools can use various legal powers if your child is missing school without a good reason.

 - What can parents do to ensure good attendance at school